sbelakho2/apex-mediation-platform/docs/Customer-Facing/Troubleshooting/faq.md

 **Answer**: **Yes**, no contracts or cancellation fees.

 **What happens when you cancel**:
-1. Account remains active until end of current billing period
+1. Account remains active until the end of the current billing period
-2. Final payout processed (even below minimum threshold)
+2. Final invoice issued (even if the balance is below €100)
 3. Historical data accessible for 1 year
 4. Can reactivate within 1 year (data restored)